-There are many different types of tourniquets on the market, but not all of them are created equal because they all have different functions.
+There are many different types of tourniquets but what is the best field tourniquet?
+Not all of them are created equal because they all have different functions.
 Some are designed to be low-pressure tourniquets, like what you see in a doctor’s office when blood is drawn.
 Others are designed to be high-pressure tourniquets that completely stop bleeding in an extremity.

 Obviously, you want the high-pressure tourniquet in any type of traumatic situation.
 When looking online, manufacturers rarely mention any type of scientific study or data that indicates that their tourniquets actually work in a life-threatening situation.